Push Endpoint

 Create a New HTTP Push

-• Push Method: Required, supports POST, PUT, and PATCH methods, default is POST
+• Push method: Required.
+Supports POST, PUT, and PATCH methods, with POST as the default.

 • Note: Supports Jinja template rendering, e.g., http://10.0.0.1/